Gau-thier/gsebil08.github.io/about.md

 My name is Gauthier SEBILLE.

-As a father of two wonderful daughters, I enjoy spending my Saturday morning at the gymnastics, and my Sunday evening at the Poney club!
+As a father of two wonderful daughters, I enjoy spending my Saturday morning at the gymnastics, and my Sunday evening at the Poney club :unicorn: !

-When I am able to find some free time, I like to practice sports, mainly Futsal and Road Running.
+When I am able to find some free time, I like to practice sports, mainly Futsal :soccer: and Road Running :running:.

 You can find me on the Internet here:
 - [GitHub](https://github.com/gsebil08)